NethermindEth/docs/docs/fundamentals/pruning.md

 ```

 :::info
-Setting the `FullPruningMemoryBudgetMb` value higher than 16GB may not provide any additional performance benefits.
+Because of the nature of the workload, on mainnet, setting the `FullPruningMemoryBudgetMb` value higher than 16GB may not provide any additional performance benefits.
 :::

 However, there is a recommendation that the value of `FullPruningMemoryBudgetMb` should not be higher than 16GB.
 So,